nayak-rakesh/go-tutorial/1-variable_&_datatypes/5_taking_user_input.md

 Enter Second Number: 388.83
 467.218000
 ```
-If you want to read the whole line with spaces, you can use `bufio` and `os` packages.In case if you want an integer or float as input you have to explicitly convert it using `ParseInt()` or `ParseFloat()` functions.
+If you want to read the whole line with spaces, you can use `bufio` and `os` packages.
+In case if you want an integer or float as input you have to explicitly convert it using `ParseInt()` or `ParseFloat()` functions.
 ```go
 package main